Frequently Asked Questions

 This is something we as an organisation are very passionate about.
 Let's face it, no one makes piles of money breeding if they consider all the expense and time that goes into breeding and raising a litter the right way.

-We oppose unethical breeding operations, and believe the welfare of the dogs MUST always be the priority for all breeders.
-If someone does not have the same high standards of our breeders who have signed our Code of Ethics, please be aware that there must be a good reason for this.
-This is why we only recommend registered breeders on our Puppies page.
+We oppose unethical breeding operations, and believe the welfare of the dogs MUST always be the priority for all breeders.This is why we only recommend registered breeders on our Puppies page.

 There are similar looking dogs being advertised on social media being referred to as the 'Australian Wolfalike'.
-These breeders have separated themselves from the Lykos breed after using the founder's (Lykosia) bloodlines and even linebreeding closely on the founder's lines to try and replicate the founder's quality dogs.
+These breeders have separated themselves from the Lykos breed after using the founder's (Lykosia) bloodlines and even using and linebreeding closely on the founder's lines to try and replicate the founder's quality dogs.
 These breeders were later found not complying by our club's stringent Code of Ethics and practices and are not associated for this reason.

 In developing this breed to fulfil the requirements of formal recognition, we are well aware what is required and are under no illusions of how long official recognition will take.
 We can and will get there eventually.
 Many councils and microchipping agencies already have the Lykos listed as a breed.